 Given the personal, professional and financial costs of failure, how can firms and individuals mitigate the risks inherent in their social media activities?
 It can help to bear in mind some core principles or “golden rules”:

 - Never share anything about work on social media channels, other than formal communications such as a post already put out or approved by your organisation.

 - Be cautious about accepting friend requests, think about who you follow and be careful when using tags.

-- Keep your professional accounts separate from your personal accounts.
+- Consider keeping your professional accounts separate to your personal accounts.

 - If you ever post images of colleagues, even in a social context, on your personal accounts, ask their permission.

 - Always keep confidentiality in mind – a picture on Instagram or a location tag could reveal confidential information.

 - You are what you post, whether on your private or professional accounts, so think about the image you’re presenting and how it reflects your values, views and your profession.